chonton/apm-client/README.md

 * Minimal latency in the mainline processing
 * Some, but not extreme, buffering of outgoing messages
 * Thread-safe sender
-* Lack of APM collector will be noted, but not cause failure of mainline processing
+* Lack of APM collector will be logged, but not cause failure of mainline processing

 ### Assumptions
+* Minimum of Java 7
-* A local (on the same host) APM collector
+* Local (on the same host) APM collector
+* CDI implementation such as Weld
+* Slf4J compliant logging implementation such as Logback
+* Jax-Rs client for optional support of exporting traces

 ## Maven Coordinates
 To include apm-client in your maven build, use the following fragment in your pom.